nielsmaerten/autotune-cloud/README.md

 ## Next steps...
 To use this service, you still need
-* a cron job that calls it every night
+* a cron job that calls it every night **
 * an automation task in AndroidAPS to switch your profile after it's been updated

 These functions will eventually be implemented in this project natively.

+** This is now available in private beta.
+Contact me if you'd like to join.
+I will add you to the list of users, and Autotune will run nightly for you.